Spinach Nutrition, Benefits, Uses, Recipes and Side Effects - Dr. Axe

 Spinach nutrition - Dr. Axe

-6. Supports Bone Health
+6. Supports bone health

 Spinach supplies a high amount of essential bone-building vitamin K. Vitamin K is needed to keep the skeletal structure healthy and can help ward off conditions like osteoporosis and bone fractures.
-Vitamin K also has the roles of helping with blood clotting and turning off inflammation in the body.

-7. Keeps Skin Glowing
+7. Keeps skin glowing

-The vitamin C and vitamin A found in spinach nutrition can help fight off UV light damage that can lead to skin cancer and skin aging.
 Frequently eating foods such as spinach that contain antioxidants can help foster new skin cell growth and support the production of collagen, one of the main building blocks of skin that is responsible for its elasticity and youthful appearance.

-8. Aids in Detoxification
+8. Aids in detoxification

 The phytonutrients found in spinach can help detoxify the body and support liver function by preventing bacterial overgrowth from occurring in the gut microflora, as shown in animal research.
-The carotenoids found in spinach nutrition, such as beta-carotene, have been shown to reduce levels of inflammation in the body to preserve digestive health and aid in detoxification.

 Lower levels of inflammation protect the vulnerable lining of the digestive tract and stomach, reducing the chances of developing leaky gut syndrome or other digestive and autoimmune disorders.